OSGeo/gdal/doc/source/drivers/raster/prf.rst

 This format was developed to store images larger than 4 GB.
 As a basis for storing data used TIFF or JPEG2000 format.
-Raster is split into fragments (tiles) such that each fragment does not exceeded a predefined size (e.g., less than 1 GB).
+Raster is split into fragments (tiles) such that each fragment does not exceed a predefined size (e.g., less than 1 GB).
 An overview file also added to process raster data on a small scales.